jess-sys/22Docs/docs/csfml.rst

 :param window: ``sfRenderWindow *`` : The window to draw to.

-:param sprite: ``sfSprite *`` : The text object to display on screen.
+:param sprite: ``sfText *`` : The text object to display on screen.
 Note that this is not a char *, but an sfText object, which must be created first.

+:param states: ``sfRenderStates *`` : This can be used to use advanced render options, such as shaders, transfomations etc...

+.. c:function:: void sfRenderWindow_drawShape(sfRenderWindow *window, sfShape *shape, sfRenderStates *states)

+:param window: :c:type:`sfRenderWindow *` : The window to draw to.

+:param sprite: ``sfShape *`` : The shape object to display on screen.

 :param states: ``sfRenderStates *`` : This can be used to use advanced render options, such as shaders, transfomations etc...